 Pattern for a swing singlet

-I call this a swing singlet, but it could also be a flip tunic or a long racerback tank top.
+I call this a swing singlet, but it could also be a flip tunic or a long racerback tank top or even a mini dress!.
 It’s currently a favourite wardrobe staple for me and because I wanted to make more I created a free sewing pattern for this swing singlet that can be worn over a dress, with jeans, or with leggings and is great for those days when you’re feeling a bit like you want to wear a sack but you still want to look cute.

 I’ve created this pattern for your own personal use.
 You can make the flip tunic out of pretty much any kind of material because it just pulls over your head.
 The size is a ‘medium’, or Aus 12.
 Not quite sure how that translates to US sizing… Maybe 8 or 10?